Skip to content

 5. When a pop-up appears, click Yes to confirm.

-To pause BitLocker using the Control Panel, first open it, then go to System and Security, and select BitLocker Drive Encryption.
+You can pause BitLocker easily using the Control Panel.
+Just open it, go to System and Security, then select BitLocker Drive Encryption, find your drive, and click ‘Suspend protection’.

 To Resume (Turn Back On) BitLocker Protection: